Compare

 Dolphin Anty prices by browser-profile count, with a free tier for a small number of profiles and paid plans scaling into the hundreds.
 That makes it inexpensive to start and well suited to affiliate marketers, e-commerce sellers, and ad buyers who need many web identities across many platforms.
 If your accounts are primarily web-based and Instagram is a side channel, it is a reasonable fit.

 ShadowPhone is priced for Instagram operations specifically: Starter at $97/month, Growth at $247/month, and Agency at $497/month, with annual pricing at $77, $197, and $397 respectively, plus a 7-day free trial with no card required.
-You also supply the phones — Pixel 6 or newer is recommended — which is a real upfront cost that browser tools do not have.
-The trade is infrastructure cost for native-app execution on genuine hardware, which matters most to agencies and operators whose revenue depends on Instagram account longevity.
+You also supply a compatible Pixel with current GrapheneOS support—prefer the Pixel 8 generation or newer for a new purchase and verify the official support list first.
+That creates an upfront hardware cost that browser tools do not have in exchange for native-app execution on operator-owned hardware.

 Switching from Dolphin Anty to ShadowPhone